Monaco transfer news: Radamel Falcao 'studying' offers to move away from French club this summer | Goal.com

 The club signed winger Gelson Martins, who spent the second half of last season with them on loan, to a permanent deal in the summer, but have not added another forward with the quality to be a direct replacement for their aging veteran.

-Monaco get their season under way next Friday with a clash against Lyon, a club who finished third in the table last season and will be looking to go better this term.
+Monaco get their season underway next Friday with a clash against Lyon, a club who finished third in the table last season and will be looking to go even better this term.